Gladiators (2024 Australian TV series): Format

-The show involves permanent competitors known as "Gladiators" that compete against "Contenders" in several events made to test out both their physical and mental capabilities.
+The show involves permanent competitors known as "Gladiators" that compete against "Contenders" (formerly called "Challengers") in several events made to test out both their physical and mental capabilities.

 In each episode, two men and two women compete for points against the Gladiators across four different events, with separate events for males and females.
 After this, each pair then competes against each other in "The Eliminator", a grueling obstacle course, of which any points they have won previously go towards time for a head start on their opponent.
 The winner of this is dubbed the champion of the episode, and will advance to the Finals, in hope to be crowned as the overall champions.

-The winners of the series had the opportunity to become a Gladiator in the next series of the show and face off against new contenders, though there was never going to be a second series.
+The winners of the series had the opportunity to become a Gladiator in the next series of the show and face off against new challengers, though there was never going to be another series.

 Events

-On the show, the Contenders will face the Gladiators in events testing their speed, strength, stamina, agility and power.
+On the show, the Challengers will face the Gladiators in events testing their speed, strength, stamina, agility and power.
 The series sees the return of some classic events, with a few brand-new events.
 Each episode featured four events chosen at random, with every episode finishing with The Eliminator obstacle course.

 In the first series, the following events were introduced in this order: